 Online courses must be approved (before being taken) by the Faculty of Science (even if the course has been approved on the course equivalency system).
 Send a detailed course syllabus to mary [dot] gauthier [at] mcgill [dot] ca.

 The Faculty of Science has the right to request a course syllabus (even if the course is approved on the course equivalency system).
 The Faculty of Science has the final approval for all courses taken by a Faculty of Science (or B.A. & Sc.) student taken outside of McGill.

 You cannot assume that you will receive 3 credits for a course equivalency even if the course is 3 credits at McGill.

-- List of approved host Universities: A listing of universities which are approved for Independent Study Away requests.
-If a university is not listed, it may not have been requested or it may not be approved for transfer credits.
+List of Approved Host Universities.
+A listing of universities which are approved for Independent Study Away requests.
+If a university is not listed, it may not have been previously requested or it may not be approved for transfer credits.
 Refer to: Independent Study Away, Step 2, for details about how to request approval for a university that is not on the list.

 Study-away advising sessions

 If you have SPECIFIC questions concerning your Study Abroad options which are NOT answered on this website, feel free to drop in during one of the advising sessions.

 Bachelor of Science or Bachelor of Arts & Science students: may come during Drop-in Hours. session and ask to see Mary Gauthier.
 Please go to Room 405 in Dawson Hall.